mahiriart/Auract/README.md

 ## Results

-All result of Auract will appear in a second file result/.
+All result of Auract will appear in a folder name result/.
-INside it you will find auspice and microreact folder.
+Inside it you will find auspice and microreact folder.
 In microreact folder there will be a .tsv file open it and will have the name of your dataset and a microreact url just open it in your favorite webbrowser.

 And in Auspice folder you will find .json file drag and drop it at [auspice.us](https://auspice.us/) to see result.
 If you used a matrix you will also see a .html file which is the the table you can display in an webbrowser it will also be displayed in auspice if using my custom build.